diegobajetti/seg3125_p2/README.md

 ### Broken Media Display

-More than likely, images placed under the `/public` directory will not render in the deployed site using common `src` linking:
+More than likely, images and/or videos will not render in the deployed site using common `src` linking:

 ```html
 <img src="./images/img.jpg" />
 ```

-Follow the steps below to fix this issue.
+Since the website is deployed under the [`homepage`](#2-add-a-homepage-property-to-the-packagejson-file) URL, it will not recognize the source file for the image or video using local pathing.
+To overcome this, follow the steps below to change all `src` linking, depending on the use case.

 1. Diagnose the type of media.

-   Since the website is deployed under the [`homepage`](#2-add-a-homepage-property-to-the-packagejson-file) URL, it will not recognize the source file for the image or video using local pathing.
-To overcome this, change all `src` linking depending on the use case.

    - _Background Image_